Change the MySQL Timeout on a Server

 - Edit

-- Locate the timeout configuration and adjust it to fit your server.
+my.cnf(the MySQL configuration file).sudo vi /etc/my.cnf - Locate the timeout configuration and adjust it to fit your server.

-is normal and is the best practice. - Choose a reasonable
+interactive_timeoutbut a lowwait_timeoutis normal and is the best practice. - Choose a reasonable

-value.
+wait_timeoutvalue.
 Stateless PHP environments do well with a 60 second timeout or less.
-Stateful applications that use a connection pool (Java, .NET, etc.) will need to adjustwait_timeout
+Stateful applications that use a connection pool (Java, .NET, etc.) will need to adjustwait_timeoutto match their connection pool settings.
+The default 8 hours (wait_timeout = 28800) works well with properly configured connection pools. - Configure the

-to be slightly longer than the application connection pool’s expected connection lifetime.
+wait_timeoutto be slightly longer than the application connection pool’s expected connection lifetime.
 This is a good safety check. - Consider changing the

 - The interactive timeout does not affect any web application connections.
 A high